devrel-kr/HackaLearn/README.en.md

 * Judgement: August 16 - 19, 2021 (KST)
 * Announcement: August 20, 2021 (KST)

+## 🙆🏻‍♀️ Eligibility ##

+* Anyone who wants to participate!
+However...
+  * During the event period, participants MUST reside in Korea and prove their address details on request.

 ## 🏃🏻‍♂️ How to Participate? ##